cardano-foundation/CIPs/CIP-1694/README.md

 * Turn the Constitution into an anchor.
 * Rework which anchors are required and which are optional.
 * Clean up various inconsistencies and leftovers from older versions.

+#### Security-relevant changes and other fixes

+* Guard security-relevant changes behind SPO votes.
+* The system does not enter a state of no confidence with insufficient active CC members, the CC just becomes unable to act.
+* Clarify that CC members can use any kind of credential.

 ## Path to Active